CNRS (EHCI research group at LIG lab)

 Julien Bourgeois is a professor of Computer Science at the University of Franche-Comté in France.
 He is part of the Complex Networks Team (DISC/OMNI) of the FEMTO-ST Institute, CNRS.
 His research interests include Programmable Matter and Distributed intelligent MEMS (DiMEMS).
 He has worked for more than 15 years on these topics and has co-authored more than 200 international publications.
 He is leading the Programmable Matter Project whose aim is to build amatter composed of autonomous mm-scale robots.

-Benoît Piranda is an associate professor (HDR) of Computer Science at the University of Franche-Comté in France.
+Benoît Piranda is associate professor (HDR) of Computer Science at the University of Franche-Comté in France.
 He is part of the Complex Networks Team (DISC/OMNI) of the FEMTO-ST Institute, CNRS.
 His main domains of research are Distributed Programming, Physical and Visual Simulations of Robots and Computer Graphics and he is an active member of many projects on Programmable Matter and Distributed Algorithms.
 He leads the development of the VisibleSim software which is a behavioral simulator of modular robots, this simulator executes in parallel a code running in thousands of connected modules, simulates communications, motions, and various sensors and actuators...

 Abdallah Makhoul is a full professor of Computer Science at the University of Franche-Comté in France.
 He is part of the computer science department(DISC) of the FEMTO-ST Institute, CNRS.
 He is the head of the research team OMNI.
 His research focuses upon the following areas: distributed algorithms for programmable matter and AI for industry 4.0.
 He has a record of about 140 scholarly publications.